cambridge-cares/TheWorldAvatar/Agents/FloodWarningAgent/README.md

 # Flood Warning Instantiation Agent

 The `FloodWarningAgent` is an input agent which queries data from the UK [Environment Agency Real Time flood-monitoring API] and instantiates it according to the [OntoFlood] ontology in the [TheWorldAvatar] knowledge graph.
+The Environment Agency issue warnings of floods that cover specific warning or alert areas.
+The floods API provides a listing of all current such warnings and is updated every 15 minutes.

 The agent is implemented as Docker container to be deployed to a Docker stack spun up by the [Stack Manager].